MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Receive in Lodging**

+    - Iqama card details like Iqama no, Expiry and issue date will import with Excel sheet to upload into HRM.

-    - After the Iqama card issued by Government and it will send to Lodging Location of Emloyee. then the Iqama Card is received in Lodging Location of Employee. and it will prepare to send the Employee Location.
+    - After the Iqama card issued by Government and it will send to Lodging Location of Emloyee.

+    - and then Iqama Card is received in Lodging Location of Employee. and it will prepare to send the Employee Location.

       - *In The action field is following to,*